 Students use a variety of methods to get to campus.
 Principally, those include either walking or public transit.
 74.32 per cent of respondents said that they use transit in some way during their commute, and 54.1 per cent said that they walked, either solely or in conjunction with transit or other methods.

-98.25 per cent said that they use the TTC for any type of travel, not necessarily in order to get to campus.
+Of the commuters, 98.25 per cent said that they use the TTC for any type of travel, not necessarily in order to get to campus.
 Additionally, 36.74 per cent use GO Transit in some fashion.
 35.6 per cent use the TTC and GO together in some way.

 Only 458 respondents answered to why they didn’t use transit, with 43.67 per cent responding that it was too expensive and 40.39 per cent saying that they live close enough not to require transit to commute to campus.